saichaithanya6/Crop-Prediction/Readme.md

 - Visualization of prediction results

 ## Installation
-To install the necessary dependencies, run the following command:
+To install the necessary dependencies for the project, run the following command:
 ```bash
 pip install -r requirements.txt
 ```